breehaqasim/Study-Stack/README.md

 # Study Stack

 Welcome to the Study Stack repository!
-This repository is a collection of resources, notes, assignments, and study materials gathered over various semesters during my university studies.
-The purpose of this repository is to organize my academic materials in one place and to serve as a reference for future studies or for anyone interested in these topics.
+This repository is dedicated to organizing and sharing resources, notes, assignments, and study materials collected throughout my pursuit of a Computer Science degree.
+It's designed to serve both as a personal academic archive and as a resource for other students or individuals interested in the field of computer science.

 ## Repository Structure